Algebraic Number Starscapes: Geometry

 \begin{remark} This also provides the means to represent cubics literally as unit tangent vectors in $\HH^2$: As $\theta$ is measured with respect to geodesics limiting to $\infty$ in the upper half plane, we may depict the cubic with roots $\{z,\overline{z},r\}$ by the unit vector at $z$ pointed along the geodesic\footnote{Using the coordinates $z=x+iy$ on the upper half plane, this vector is in the direction $(2y(r-x),(r-x)^2-y^2)$.} to $r$.
 As this depicts a 3-dimensional space using 2-dimensions, we cannot understand the entire space of cubics this way - however it provides a useful means of looking at 2-dimensional families, such as Figure \ref{fig:Arrows}. \end{remark}

 We next turn to the description of this geometry on the space of coefficients, which we likewise denote $\UT\HH^2_\Coefs$.
-Here, the surface cut out by the discrimiant represents the ideal boundary of the geometry, whose points correspond to the polynomials with negative discriminant, depicted in Figure \ref{fig:NegDisc}.
+Here, the surface cut out by the discriminant represents the ideal boundary of the geometry, whose points correspond to the polynomials with negative discriminant, depicted in Figure \ref{fig:NegDisc}.
 The important geometric information is a description of the $\SS^1$ fibers, which provide the structure of the unit tangent bundle, and a choice of section $\HH^2\to\UT\HH^2_\Coefs$ giving a trivialization.
 Via Observation \ref{obs:Foliation_Roots}, the choice made in the roots model has a convenient description in terms of their corresponding polynomials, which we summarize below.

 \begin{observation} The trivialization in Observation \ref{obs:Foliation_Roots} is expressed in the space of coefficients as: \begin{itemize} \item Each fiber of the $\SS^1$ foliation passes through a unique cubic with real root at infinity, identified with the quadratic $ax^2+bx+c\in\HH^2$.
 The fiber passing through this point is parameterized by $[a:b-ra:c-rb:rc]$ in the space of coefficients, for $r\in\RP^1=\RR\cup\{\infty\}$. \item Each fiber of the $\HH^2$ foliation has constant real root $r\in\RP^1$.
-This fiber is parameterized by $[1:-2u-r:2ru-u^2-v^2:-ru^2-rv^2]$ for $u,v\in\R, v>0$ representing the varying complex root $u+iv\in\HH^2$. \end{itemize} \end{observation}
+This fiber is parameterized by $[1:-2u-r:2ru-u^2-v^2:-ru^2-rv^2]$ for $u,v\in\R, v>0$ representing the varying complex root $u+iv\in\HH^2$. \end{itemize} Exactly as in Observation \ref{obs:Foliation_Roots}, with respect to the choice of metric in Definition \ref{def:CubicCoefMetric}, these two spaces of fibers are orthogonal at every point of intersection.
+Every circle fiber has metric length $2\pi$ and every plane in the $\HH^2$ foliation is an isometrically embedded hyperbolic plane (thus justifying the name). \end{observation}

 As in the quadratic case, the natural geometry is more difficult to see at first from the coefficient perspective.
 However, drawing $\UT\HH^2_\Coefs$ in the affine patch which puts quadratics at infinity, we see the hyperbolic foliation consists of copies of the now familiar \emph{parabola model} of $\HH^2$.
 Choosing other affine patches may render (some of) these as copies of the more familiar Klein disk model.
 These two foliations of the space of cubics, by hyperbolic planes and by circles, provide convenient means of keeping track of information about cubics.
 We see some examples of this below as we seek a geometric understanding of the roots map.